How much is the fee?

 Total cost: $405

-- Household size includes you, head of household, spouse, children under 21, legal wards, children 21-23 in school, children over 21 with certain disabilities, your parents, and any other dependents you list on your federal tax return.
-Other relatives or roommates do not count towards household size.
+Household size includes you, the head of household, your spouse, children under 21, legal wards, children 21-23 in school, children over 21 with certain disabilities, your parents, and any other dependents you list on your federal tax return.
+Other relatives not listed or roommates do not count towards household size.

 Who can apply for a fee waiver?